jjvanzon/JJs-Reference-Architecture/Code Style.md

     Deleting
     TransactionCompleting

-UI-related event names do not have to follow that rule:
+UI-related event names do not have to follow that pattern:

     Click
     DoubleClick